 When you find the location that you want, all the crash records will appear as pins in the map – click on any of these pins and you will see a pop up ‘balloon’ that includes some basic information about each collision.

-If you would like to see much more than the basic information that pops up on the balloons it is available and you are only a few clicks away, all you will need to do is create an account.
-Don’t worry, we don’t ask for lots of information – enter your name and e-mail address and we’ll get you registered on the site.
+If you would like to see much more than the basic information that is provided free of charge, it is easily available and you are only a few clicks away.
+All you will need to do is create an account and don’t worry, we don’t ask for lots of information – enter your name and e-mail address and we’ll get you registered on the site.

 Purchasing reports is done using credits.
 Each report costs just one credit, and you can buy a single a single credit for £1 or if you are interested in buying a larger number of reports, you can take advantage of the discounts available for buying larger numbers of credits.